The Red Necklace: Plot

 Over the next few years, Yann gradually adapts to English society, but seems to have lost his gift to throw his voice and read minds.
 He becomes keen to learn about Têtu's telekinetic abilities, known as the 'threads of light'.
 One day, he meets a Romani family: Talo Cooper, his wife Orlenda, and his grandfather, Tobias.
 After Orlenda reads his fortune, Tobias successfully teaches Yann how to see and control the threads of light and gives him a magic talisman.

 Yann soon receives news from Cordell that Têtu is alive.
-At the same time, the body of an old acquaintance of the Marquis is found by the Thames, prompting Yann suspicions about Kalliovski's involvemnt after Cordell notices his necklace around the victim's neck.
+At the same time, the body of an old acquaintance of the Marquis is found by the Thames, prompting Yann suspicions about Kalliovski's involvement after Cordell notices his necklace around the victim's neck.

 When word reaches Yann and the Laxtons that Kalliovski intends on making Sido his bride, he promptly returns to France in the hopes of rescuing her and reuniting with Têtu.

 Upon Yann's return to Paris, he visits his old home, now renamed the Théâtre de la Liberté, and reunites with Têtu, Didier, the caretaker of the theatre, and Monsieur Aulard, the manager.
 Têtu is overjoyed to see him, and that he too can now see the threads of light, before finally revealing him the truth about his parentage.

 Yann and Sido are briefly reunited and realises that he can read her mind.
 He tries to persuade her to forget about the Marquis and come back to England with him.
 She explains her situation including her forced-engagement to Kalliovski, and that the Duchesse had advised her and her father to find Mr. Tull who would smuggle them out of the country.
 Yann, however, remembers his encounter with Tull the night he was smuggled out of France and warns Sido not to trust him.
 He and Têtu later meet with Maître Tardieu who informs them that the Marquis wrote instructing him to end Sido's betrothal, but when he informed Kalliovski he received no reply.
 He gives them a bag of jewels that belonged to Sido's late mother, Isabelle Gautier, and Armand de Villeduval, the Marquis' half brother.
 Upon noticing seven familiar red garnets, Têtu realises that Isabelle and Armand were murdered by Kalliovski at the Marquis' request.